Can You Cancel Long-Term Disability?

 Statistics show that 25% of today’s 20-year-olds will be out of work for an entire year at some point in life.
 Even with these odds, some 51 million working adults in the U.S. are without disability insurance.

 Fewer than half of private employers offer long-term disability (LTD) policies as part of a benefits package.
-Private coverage is also available from disability insurance carriers like Hartford, Unum, MetLife, Cigna, and Lincoln Financial.
+Private coverage is also available from disability insurance carriers like Hartford, Unum, MetLife, New York Life, and Lincoln Financial.

 Say you do have to miss work due to a disability, insurance companies often find ways to cancel your benefits, but what if you decide to cancel an LTD policy?
 Is there anything stopping you legally or administratively from doing so?